apollomoon-ucf/Audio_Sampler_Plugin/README.md

 For one of my summer projects, I will be building an audio sampler plugin prototype for Vibe Music Productions, a professional recording studio and music production facility located in Ponte Vedra Beach, Florida. https://www.vibemusicproductions.com/

+(Plugin UI as of 7|20|21 - updates coming soon)
+![Screenshot_with_KeysLit2](https://user-images.githubusercontent.com/25870426/126587878-3385eaef-47d8-430a-8004-da44287a1e41.png)

 ## Objective

-The goal is to practice C++, Object-oriented programming, and the JUCE audio framework by building a plugin that can load an audio sample, trigger/play the sample via an external or on-screen midi keyboard, control output level, and manipulate the loaded sound using an adsr envelope.
+The goal of this project is to practice C++, Object-oriented programming, and the JUCE audio framework by building a plugin that can load an audio sample, trigger/play the sample via an external or on-screen midi keyboard, control output level, and manipulate the loaded sound using an ADSR envelope.
+After establishing the base functionality, I would like to add the ability to divide a sample into key-assignable sections, as well as offer a record feature that could route audio inputs into the plugin for live audio sampling capabilities.

-The entire development process of the plugin is documented below, please see end of README for the latest updates.
+The entire development process of the plugin is documented below, please see the end of README for the latest updates.

 -Brian Moon

-(Plugin UI as of 7|20|21 - updates coming soon)
-![Screenshot_with_KeysLit2](https://user-images.githubusercontent.com/25870426/126587878-3385eaef-47d8-430a-8004-da44287a1e41.png)

 (Plugin prototype demo as of 7|20|21 - updates coming soon)
 ![Plugin_Demo_Vibe_Audio_Sampler](Documentation/Plugin_Demo_Vibe_Audio_Sampler.gif)